allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 </table>

 As we see, the predicted gain from subsampling was achieved, and savings are even 3 pp higher than estimated.
-For reference: we estimated, based on runs with 3% of input size, that we will achieve about 58% of cost reduction.
+For reference: we estimated, based on runs with 3% of input size, that we will achieve a roughly 58% cost reduction.

 - Initial annual cost: $127,000
 - Estimated annual cost after optimization: $48,260